uleelx/FlatDB/README.md

 License
 =======

-FlatDB is distributed under the MIT license.
+FlatDB is distributed under the MIT license, like Lua itself.